Worldwide Rally AGAINST TROPHY HUNTING

 Rallies should be held in public spaces so as to gain the best possible exposure for your rally.
 Government buildings, city centers, busy intersections, or near relevant organizations or businesses that promote or support trophy hunting all make great rally locations.
 Make sure to connect with your local town hall and police department to ensure you are obeying all local laws and addressing possible permitting needs.

 Your rally can take many forms.
 Generally, it will involve the holding of posters and the distribution of informational literature and look much like a protest or a march.
 However, if you are holding an indoor rally due to weather concerns, you can host a film or a speaker.
 The goal is to educate the public as widely as you are able about the issue and to involve the media, if possible.

 CWI's WRATH campaign provides downloadable posters designs, as well as an educational leaflet.
 Hardcopy posters and leaflets will be made available free of charge to all rally leaders.
 We also provide talking points for addressing the media.
 T-shirts are available in the CWI store.

 Is there a dress code?

-There is no dress code, although we hope Rally participants will choose to wear the official Rally shirt.
-All proceeds from the sale of the shirt are invested in supporting the Worldwide Rally Against Trophy Hunting.
+There is no dress code, although we hope Rally participants will choose to wear one of our anti-trophy hunting shirt designs.
+All proceeds from the sale of the shirts are invested in supporting the Worldwide Rally Against Trophy Hunting and its related events.
 At CWI, we believe in the power of professionalism.
 Please, dress in a manner that is relatable to the general public, and avoid anything outrageous or that involves inappropriate language or violence.

 How can I help?

-You can help by attending or starting a Rally in your area, or attending the main protests and Rally in Las Vegas, NV.
-We also need help in our organization of the Worldwide Rally.
-If you would like to volunteer to assist, please email us at firstname.lastname@example.org and let us know how you can help!
+You can help by attending or starting a Rally in your area.
+WRATH also always needs support to keep up all of our projects.
+If you would like to volunteer to assist, please email us at email@example.com and let us know how you can help!